 Create shortcuts to save and run frequent tasks.
 See Use Shortcuts to Find and Run Frequent Tasks.

-Run operations on batches of files.
-See Run a Simulink Project Batch Job and Publish Report.
+Run custom task operations on batches of files.
+See Run a Simulink Project Custom Task and Publish Report.

 If you use a source control integration, you can use the Modified Files view to review changes, compare revisions, and commit modified files.
 If you want to use source control with your project, see About Source Control with Projects.